danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-3.md

 }
 ```

-This currently doesn't do anything useful (the service method is empty and it doesn't return anything), let's write the implementation.
+This currently doesn't do anything useful (the service method is empty and it doesn't return anything), so let's write the implementation.

 Our service needs to do a few things:

 1. Make sure the given user owns the workout they're trying to log an exercise for
 2. Add a record to `ft.workout_exercise`
 3. If the exercise is the same weight, reps and equipment as an existing record, merge the two records together.
-Let me try and explain:
+Let me try and explain why I want it to work like this:
    1. User logs a squat for 1 set and 5 reps of 100KG
    2. User logs another squat for 1 set and 5 reps of 100KG
    3. These records will be combined into a single record of 2 sets of 5 reps of 100KG.